This Laugavegur Trail article was originally published on 26 October 2014 and last updated on 26 October 2020.

 Since Þórsmörk (Thorsmork) is a hub for several day hikes and is more easily accessible than Landmannalaugar, it actually hosts 3 separate huts.
 The above mentioned Langidalur is a FI hut, but there are two other hut options in Thorsmork as well:

-- Húsadalur – owned and run by Volcano Huts, this slightly fancier accommodation provides private cabins as well as the standard bunk huts, with bonus luxuries like a hot pool, sauna, and restaurant.
-Huts are 6500kr/night and can be booked on the Volcano Huts website.
+- Katla – owned and run by Volcano Huts, this slightly fancier accommodation offers bonus luxuries like a hot pool, sauna, and restaurant.
+Bunks are 5900kr/night (US$42) per person and can be booked on the Volcano Huts website.

-- Basar – owned and run by Utivist, this is the cheapest hut option on the trail at 4200kr/night ($35 US).
+- Basar – owned and run by Utivist, bunks in this hut go for 7200kr/night (US$52).
 You can reserve your spot by emailing firstname.lastname@example.org.